Rostyk27/wp_theme/README.md

 # themewp
-Сlean theme for wordpress <br/>
+Сlean theme for WordPress. <br/>
+:octocat:
-Inspired by Tusko Trush and Sonny
+Inspired by Tusko Trush and Sonny :)